lint-staged/lint-staged/README.md

   whether your project's _package.json_ contains the `"type": "module"` option or not.
 - Pass a configuration file using the `--config` or `-c` flag

-See [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for more details on what formats are supported.

 Configuration should be an object where each value is a command to run and its key is a glob pattern to use for this command.
 This package uses [micromatch](https://github.com/micromatch/micromatch) for glob patterns.
+JavaScript files can also export advanced configuration as a function.
+See [Using JS configuration files](#using-js-configuration-files) for more info.

 #### `package.json` example: